hmuchalski/128a/syllabus-CHEM-129A/syllabus-129A.md

 This syllabus and schedule are subject to change in the event of extenuating circumstances.
 If you are absent from class, it is your responsibility to check on announcements made while you were absent.
 Changes and corrections are listed in the changelog below and will be announced on Canvas.

 - 2019-08-14: Syllabus updated and published on Canvas

-\newpage
+- 2019-08-22: Added office hours information and corrected typographical errors.

 # General information

 - **Course name and number**: CHEM 129A (2 Units)
 - **Prerequisites**: CHEM 8 or CHEM 128A with a grade of C or better.
 CHEM 128A can be taken concurrently.
 - **Class schedule**: [https://chem129a.page.link/schedule](https://chem129a.page.link/schedule) (Week = Sunday 12:00 am until Saturday 11:59 pm)
-- **Instructor**: Hubert Muchalski, Ph.D., Assistant Professor of Chemistry
 - **Contact**[^email-philosophy]: Science 1 room 352, phone (559) 278-2711,  [hmuchalski@mail.fresnostate.edu](hmuchalski@mail.fresnostate.edu)
+- **Office Hours**: I will be available for consultations for 30 min after each class meeting.
+Walk-in office hours are Monday and Wednesday 12:00--01:00 pm.
+Additional consultation appointments can be scheduled through calendar function "Find Appointments" on Canvas.

 [^email-philosophy]: Please note that I typically check email between 11 am and 5 pm, Monday through Friday.
 Usually, my response time is *within 12 hours of reading the message*.
 We also have online course tools where you can ask questions to the entire class at any time, making it more likely to get a quick response.

-## Office hours and instructor availability

-I will be available for consultations for 30 min after each class meeting.
-Consultation appointments can be scheduled through Canvas calendar function "Find Appointments."
-Walk-in visits are welcome but appointments get first priority.

 # Course materials and technology

 - **Textbook:** "A Micro-scale Approach to Organic Laboratory Techniques, 6th edition" by Donald Pavia et al. published by Thompson/Brooks Cole.
 Previous editions will also be sufficient to learn the material but page numbers as well as problems will be different.
 - **Notebook:** Organic chemistry laboratory notebook from Hayden-McNeil, spiral-bound, (ISBN:9781930882461).
 General chemistry notebook (ISBN:978-1930882744) is also good alternative but will not have organic chemistry-specific reference materials on covers.
 - **Personal protective equipment (PPE)**: Lab coat and approved safety goggles.
 Disposable nitrile gloves will be provided.
 - **Canvas:** The central repository for all course materials and information is our Canvas site, accessible through [https://fresnostate.instructure.com/courses/3782](https://fresnostate.instructure.com/courses/3782).
-The Canvas site will house your grades, links to handouts, videos, and other materials; and other course tools.
+The Canvas site will house your grades, links to handouts, videos, and other materials.

 # Laboratory Code of Safe Practices